GustavoFri/GustavoFri.github.io/_pages/moreaboutme.md

 - *Being John Malkovich, directed by Spike Jonze*

-- *Everything Everywhere All at Once, directed by Daniel Kwan and Daniel Scheinert*

-- *Journey to the West, directed by Kong Dashan*
+- *Drive My Car, directed by Ryusuke Hamaguchi*

 **I also enjoy watching series**, although it can be challenging to find high-quality ones.
 My top two favorite series are(which I consider to be PERFECT):